hazemabolila123/AboutMe/README.md

 ### AboutMe
-It is the third app to apply w=waht I learned in (HTML, CSS)
+It is the third app to apply what I learned in (HTML, CSS)